mtur2007/SetPrint/README.md

     It formats “storage bugs” and “mixed-dimension data,” which are easily overlooked with pprint, so that they are immediately recognizable.
     The tool automatically fills missing parts with blanks, making data inconsistencies immediately apparent.

+    <br> By comparing the expected arrays (such as samples or templates) with the actual arrays,<br> you can highlight anomalies, allowing you to instantly discern bugs and grasp the structure.
 <br>

  - ### Debug and Visualize by Structure/Object